Beliavsky/Fortran-Tools/README.md

 [Mc2For](https://github.com/Sable/Mc2For): MATLAB to Fortran compiler, from Sable

+[numeta](https://gitlab.com/andrea_bianchi/numeta): simple Just-In-Time (JIT) compiler for Python, focused on metaprogramming, by Andrea Bianchi.
+Currently, the code generates Fortran code that is compiled and executed.

 [pyccel](https://github.com/pyccel/pyccel): Pyccel can be viewed as a Python-to-Fortran/C converter or a compiler for a Domain Specific Language with Python syntax

 ### Unclassified